Workday/canvas-kit/modules/react/tooltip/README.md

 > Determines the tooltip type for accessibility.
 >
 > - `label`: Sets the accessible name for the wrapped element.
 Use for icons or if tooltip `title`
 >   prop is the same as the text content of the wrapped element.
-E.g. IconButtons or Ellipsis
+E.g. TertiaryButtons that render an
->   tooltips.
+>   icon or Ellipsis tooltips.
 > - `describe`: Sets `aria-describedby` of the wrapped element.
 Use if the tooltip has additional
 >   information about the target. **Note**: Assistive technology may ignore `describe` techniques
 >   based on verbosity settings.
 Consider an alternate way to inform a user of additional important